RiProG-id/AllGame-Priority/README.md

 #### Non-Root Method

-1. Extract the contents of the Priority.zip folder to internal storage.
+1. Extract the contents of the AllGame Priority 3.0 R.zip folder to internal storage.

 2. Use either Brevent or ADB shell (e.g., `adb shell`) to manage the app.